monkphin/Colour-Forge/TESTING.md

 <img src="docs/bugs/unviewable-recipes.png">
 </details>

 The site has a couple of minor graphical issues that I have noticed but can't quite pin down.
-THe search box bug is the more frustrating of the two, since this is user facing.
+The search box bug is the more frustrating of the two since this is user-facing.
 The Admin Menu issue is less of a problem since it would only be an issue for a very small subset of users.
-However neither of these causes significant issues for functionality and are more very minor UI issues.
+However, neither of these causes significant issues for functionality and are more very minor UI issues.

  - The desktop search bar shows a strip of white beneath it when a user clicks into it to search, I cannot locate a cause for this.